temporalio/documentation/README.md

 /*
 This is treated as Markdown documentation.

-Format this information as you would like any other Markdown content.
+Format this information as you would any other Markdown content.

-Since Markdown maintains readablibilty, anyone can read this, even when a [link](/somelink) is present.
+Because Markdown maintains readability, anyone can read this, even when a [link](/somelink) is present.
 */

-// MyCode is my code and this is treated the same as the code func MyCode () error {
+// MyCode is my code; this comment is treated the same as the code func MyCode () error {
  // ...
 }
 ```

-#### Use `@dacx` comments to identify info nodes
+#### Use `@dacx` comments to identify information nodes

 In the source repository, add `@dacx` to a multiline comment at the bottom of the `_dacx` file.